-On behalf of the Executive Team, the CEO will be accountable for the management of health, safety, environmental, energy management and welfare, including fire safety, relating to Lloyd's business activities and the manner in which they are conducted including:
+On behalf of the Executive Team, the CEO will be accountable for the management of health, safety, environmental management and welfare, including fire safety, relating to Lloyd's business activities and the manner in which they are conducted including:

-- ensuring the availability of resources essential to establish, implement, maintain and improve the OHSE management system; - b) receiving reports and, where applicable, recommendations from designated managers and the Health, Safety & Environmental Co-ordination Group ("HSECG") and ensuring that, through the delegation of authority, the OHS, Environmental & Energy Policies are effectively implemented; - reporting annually to the Executive Team on the effectiveness of the OHSE Policies and the specific arrangements for their implementation and monitoring; and - d) identifying managers and other competent persons to delegate certain specific duties to ensure the safety of employees and others who use Lloyd's premises. - e) The CEO has delegated responsibility to the Deputy Chief Finance Officer (DCFO) for environmental and energy management.
+- a) ensuring the availability of resources essential to establish, implement, maintain and improve the OHSE management system; - receiving reports and, where applicable, recommendations from designated managers and the Health, Safety & Environmental Co-ordination Group ("HSECG") and ensuring that, through the delegation of authority, the OHS and Environmental Policies are effectively implemented; - c) reporting annually to the Executive Team on the effectiveness of the OHSE Policies and the specific arrangements for their implementation and monitoring; and - d) identifying managers and other competent persons to delegate certain specific duties to ensure the safety of employees and others who use Lloyd's premises. - e) The CEO has delegated responsibility to the COO (Chief Operating Officer) for environmental management.